 Sit-In Movement Disrupts Segregated Commerce

-Black students launched coordinated sit-ins at lunch counters across the South, directly targeting businesses that profited from segregation.
-By occupying commercial spaces and refusing to leave, activists forced companies to choose between maintaining racist policies or losing revenue and public legitimacy.
-The movement demonstrated how everyday consumer spaces could become sites of political struggle.
+Black students launched coordinated sit-ins at segregated lunch counters across the South, directly challenging businesses that profited from racial exclusion.
+By occupying these commercial spaces and refusing to leave, they pressured companies to choose between maintaining racist policies or facing economic loss and public backlash.

 1963